narical/asciidunge/README.md

 ## version history:

 ### 0.1a
+* player recover mana/hp from opened dungeon tiles
+* player (@) have hp/mana bars, sight radius, can move around with arrow keys, opening hidden tiles
 * generating dungeon with size of 20x20, with initially hidden tiles, generic enemies (e) and items (*)
-* player (@) have hp/mana bars, sight radius, can move around with arrow keys, opening hidden tiles
 * exit with ESQ key